 - Market analysis

 This isn’t to say a franchise owner simply has to show up and count the money.
-Owners are still responsible for growing their business, but the franchise should provide an easy-to-follow blueprint to make that growth happen.
-“You don’t have to figure out the market on your own,” Conner says.
+Owners are responsible for growing their businesses, but franchisors should provide blueprints to make that growth happen.

 One feature of the franchise business model is that franchisees must share their revenue with corporate headquarters.

-You don’t have to be an extrovert, but, depending on the business you choose, it may definitely help.
+You don’t have to be an extrovert, but depending on the business you choose, it will likely help you a lot.
 Many franchise businesses require a lot of person-to-person contact.
-Sales, marketing and schmoozing with customers and suppliers may be a larger part of your work than you’d imagine.
+Sales, marketing and schmoozing with customers and suppliers may be a larger part of your work than you imagine.

-Have you explored franchises or other self-owned business opportunities?
+Have you explored franchises as a business option?
 Share your experiences with us in comments below or on our Facebook page.